Car Wars: Game play

 Car Wars uses standard dice to determine the outcomes of weapon fire, damage and vehicle control during the game.
 It is played in turns, each turn representing one second of real time.
 Each turn was initially divided into ten phases (first edition) then five (revised edition) and in the last edition three.
 All action in Car Wars is simultaneous.
 Players do not roll for initiative as is common in other combat games, instead each phase a vehicle moves a distance determined by the vehicle's speed.
 Players may fire weapons on any phase as long as they have line-of-sight with a target of their choosing.
 As part of movement players may attempt turns and other maneuvers of increasing difficulty.
 The more maneuvers one attempts in a turn and the more difficult they are, the more likely it is that a player's car will skid or crash.
 After all phases of movement and combat are resolved, a new turn begins.
 Typically, a game is over after a few turns, which represents a combat of a few seconds, but because every action in the game must be resolved a typical game takes a few hours to play.

-While the core of the original Car Wars was a boardgame, the supplements allowed it to be extended into a larger game with light role-playing elements.
-Other expansions such as rule-additions, mini-scenarios and dual-statted products like Autoduel Champions (for use with Car Wars or Champions) published in game magazines expanded the game even further.
+While the original Car Wars was a boardgame, the supplements allowed it to be extended into a larger game with light role-playing elements.
+Other expansions included rule-additions, mini-scenarios and dual-statted products like Autoduel Champions (for use with Car Wars or Champions) published in game magazines expanded the game even further.